 IP TAKE: Overbrook has a particularly exclusionary approach to grantmaking.
 A small number of repeat grantees are awarded funds each year, and unsolicited inquiries or proposals are explicitly discouraged.

-PROFILE: The Overbrook Foundation was founded in 1948 by philanthropists Helen and Frank Altschul and provided with an initial endowment of $45 million.
-In 2001, the New York-based foundation, which had been initially focused primarily on environmental issues, began to "engage professional staff" and formalize its mission as “a progressive family foundation that supports organizations advancing human rights and conserving the natural environment.”
-It is currently led by foundation President and CEO Stephen A. Foster, who also serves as co-chair of the influential Civil Marriage Collaborative, a network of LGBT funders established by Proteus Fund.
-Broadly speaking, many grants from Overbrook have been nearly identical year-to-year, both in amount and in purpose.
+PROFILE: Established in 1948, the Overbrook Foundation was founded by philanthropists Helen and Frank Altschul.
+In 2001, the New York-based foundation, which had been initially focused on environmental issues, began to "engage professional staff" and formalize its mission as “a progressive family foundation that supports organizations advancing human rights and conserving the natural environment.”
+It is currently led by foundation President and CEO Stephen A. Foster, who also serves as co-chair of the influential Civil Marriage Collaborative, a network of LGBTQ funders established by Proteus Fund.
+The foundation invests in the environment and human rights.

-Unfortunately for initial grantseekers, the foundation in recent years has explicitly stated that it "will not accept unsolicited requests for support from organizations not currently funded by the Foundation," and Foster himself stated that Overbrook "continues to discourage letters of inquiry although we remain interested in learning about organizations and projects that, at some future point, could be candidates for Foundation grantmaking."
+The foundation has explicitly stated that it "will not accept unsolicited requests for support from organizations not currently funded by the Foundation," and Foster himself stated that Overbrook "continues to discourage letters of inquiry although we remain interested in learning about organizations and projects that, at some future point, could be candidates for Foundation grantmaking."

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).